GroundUpCoder/mtots/README.md

 ## Goals

-None of these goals are novel in and of themselves, but as far as I know I am not aware of any single mainstream programming language that satisfies all these goals.
+None of these goals are novel in and of themselves, but as far as I know I am not aware of any single mainstream programming language implementation that satisfies all these goals at the same time.

 ### Clean Implementation